Welcome to ‘In the Blog Seat’ – a series of interviews with bloggers and vloggers who share their blogging journey, inspirations and learning lessons…

 What are your blogging goals for the next 12 months?

-I actually wrote a post on this, but my main goals are to work on my affiliate income, double my page views, implement a Pinterest strategy and blog less!
-That last one may sound odd but with Google now favoring longer blog posts (over 1000 words) I have decided to create fewer posts but fill the ones I do write with more information.
+My main goals are to work on my affiliate income, double my page views, implement a Pinterest strategy and blog less!
+That last one may sound odd but with Google now favouring longer blog posts (over 1,000 words) I have decided to create fewer posts but fill the ones I do write with more information.

 What's the most challenging issue for you in your blogging journey so far?